 - 1. Review the original schedule, focusing on the relationships between activities that either precede or follow erecting the stairwell

 - 2. Interview the project manager and superintendent to obtain relevant information on the stairwell erection process, including:

 - a) Steel crew productivity rates and associated costs

-- b) Elevator installation rates and

-- c) Scaffold stair rental rates
+- b) Scaffold stair rental rates

-- d) MEP prefabrication costs
+- c) MEP prefabrication costs

-- e) Lift and crane rental rates

-- 3. Develop two initial resequenced schedules based on the two proposed solutions
+- 3. Develop an initial resequenced schedule

 - 4. Obtain feedback from the project team

-- 5. Develop the final resequenced schedules and perform the cost analyses
+- 5. Develop the final resequenced schedule and perform the cost analysis

 - 6. Compile findings into final report